scorpp13/hyprland/README.md

 ## My suggestion

-For Arch Linux the best choice is to use ML4W Hyprland from Stephan Raabe https://github.com/mylinuxforwork/dotfiles
+For Arch Linux the best choice is to use ML4W Hyprland of Stephan Raabe https://github.com/mylinuxforwork/dotfiles